 Firefox/4.0.1.
 The user agent can include as many of these as it wants.
 A comment is an optional string delimited by parentheses.
 The information provided in a comment isn't standardized, though several browsers add several tokens to it separated by '

 Vary response header

-In opposition with the previous
+In contrast to the previous

-Accept-* headers which are sent by the client, the
+Accept-* headers, which are sent by the client, the

-The special value of '
+The special value '

 *' means that the server-driven content negotiation also uses information not conveyed in a header to choose the appropriate content.